Auxiliary Woodwind Instruments19th February 2020

 Commonly played in orchestras are the Bb and A clarinets.
 The clarinet family is large and versatile, enjoying use as both solo and accompanying instruments.
 The highest pitched clarinet in common use is the Eb clarinet, a fourth above the Bb soprano clarinet.
 Strident and bright, the Eb is often used to double flute and piccolo lines to give them more prominence.
 Student models like the Buffet E11 Eb Clarinet open the world of auxiliary clarinets up to advanced learners, and professional models such as the Yamaha YCL-681II can be seen in orchestras worldwide.

 Less common than others is the alto clarinet.
-Like the cor anglais, this is pitched in F, sitting a fourth below the Bb clarinet.
+Like the alto saxophone, this is pitched in Eb, sitting a fifth below the Bb clarinet.
 This hasn’t found too much use, as it’s high register can be effectively covered by the Bb and the low register by the bass clarinet.
 However the tone is still rich and broad, working well as a solo instrument.
 Time for it to find more use we think!
 The Buffet RC Prestige 1503 and Yamaha YCL-631II alto clarinets we list are also special order items, so get in touch if you are interested in these instruments.

 The bass clarinet has a solid, consistent sound to fill in the bass sections, but it also fills in tenor and alto registers well with a tone that blends nicely.
 Made with a wood or ABS resin body, the bass clarinet needs a bent neck and bell (both made of metal) to make it playable sitting down.
 Yamaha’s YCL-221IIS Bass Clarinet to Low Eb is an ABS resin student model, following the same quality of build you would expect of any Yamaha instrument.
 One of the most popular professional models is the Buffet Prestige to low C. This is a wooden model with a rich, broad tone and great projection.
 The Prestige is perfect for a range of styles both in the orchestra and as a soloist.